 Within this world of experimentation, I view my artistic goals as existing on three intersectional planes: as aesthetic inquiry, as embodied inquiry, and as ethical inquiry.
 My aesthetic inquiry relates directly to my creative process in choreography.
 Here I am interested in searching for virtuosity in dialectical and paradoxical frameworks: How can the politics of visibility help deconstruct ideas of representation and reality in performance?

 My embodied inquiry relates more specifically to an expansion of physical movement range: How have histories of Eurocentric power shaped the way my body understands movement and how am I held accountable for histories of cultural appropriation?
 My ethical inquiry looks more closely at my positionality in the field of contemporary experimental performance.
-I’m committed to making dances that examine my cultural history and make time for self-education in relation to labor, class and access.
-I’m distinctly curious about looking at these topics in the context of urban and rural environments, inviting conversation around local/global scale.
+I’m committed to making dances that examine my cultural history and use new technologies to construct an “ethical and more psychically rewarding representational field” (Phelan 1993, 11).
+I’m distinctly curious about looking at these topics in the context of urban and rural environments, inviting conversations about scale and access.